-This collage has some of the everyday “treats” I use as pick-me-ups.
+This collage has some of the everyday “treats” that I use as pick-me-ups.
 They are simple, affordable and easy for me to do.

-Tend your soul
+Tend to your soul

 Massages, hair cuts, and spa treatments are in my opinion, necessities masquerading as luxuries.
 If you can swing it financially, this is another area to regularly do what makes you feel good and cared for.
 Don’t have the funds for regular massages and reflexology?
 You can practice these and other self-care during your bedtime routine.
-Self-care also include non-physical practices like daily affirmations, forgiving yourself quickly, and unplugging at least once a month.
+Self-care also includes non-physical practices like daily affirmations, forgiving yourself quickly, and unplugging at least once a month.